Stage 4 prostate cancer

-Make an appointment with your primary care doctor or family doctor if you have any persistent signs and symptoms that worry you.
-If your doctor determines that you have advanced prostate cancer, you'll likely be referred to a doctor who specializes in treating cancer (oncologist).
+Make an appointment with a doctor or other health care professional if you have ongoing symptoms that worry you.
+Your health professional might refer you to a doctor who specializes in treating cancer, called an oncologist.

 What you can do